hertenlab/ProDOL/README.md

 Now input the relevant information into the GUI.
 - `Reference Identifier` defines the unique string within the imagename to identifty the reference channel.
 E.g. `eGFP`
 - `HaloTag Identifier` defines the unique string within the imagename to identifty the HaloTag channel.
 E.g. `HaloTag`
-- `SNAPtag Identifier` defines the unique string within the imagename to identifty the HaloTag channel.
+- `SNAPtag Identifier` defines the unique string within the imagename to identifty the SNAPtag channel.
 E.g. `SNAPtag`
 - Define additional parameters such as `pixelwidth`, and camera parameters `gain`, `offset`, and `ADU per photon`

 By clicking [OK], you then have to navigate to the root folder of the data to be analysed.
 The code then runs for several minutes to first convert the data into a consistent dataformat, average the imageStack, and run a single-molecule localisation algorithm on the images.